Gustavo Gorriti: IDL Reporteros

 After leaving Panama, Gorriti returned to Peru, working for the daily newspaper Peru21 as well as becoming the journalist in residence at the Instituto de Defensa Legal (IDL).

 In 2009, he launched IDL-Reporteros, an experimental investigative journalism site.
 A nonprofit endeavor funded by NGOs, the site employed four full-time journalists as of 2011.

+In 2023 IDL-Reporteros and Gorriti were targeted by protesters associated with La Resistencia Dios, Patria y Familia, who surrounded his home.

 Personal life

 Gorriti is of Basque and Italian descent through his father, being distantly related to José Ignacio de Gorriti, and of Romanian Jewish descent from his mother.

-He is also married with three children.
+He is married with three children.
 He is a six-time national judo champion.

 Awards and recognition

 In 1986, Gorriti was given a Nieman Fellowship at Harvard University, an honor awarded to mid-career journalists.
 He was awarded the Maria Moors Cabot Prize of Columbia University, the world's longest-running journalism award, in 1992 for "advancement of press freedom and inter-American understanding."

 In 1998, he won the International Press Freedom Award of the US-based Committee to Protect Journalists, which honors journalists who show courage in defending press freedom despite facing attacks, threats, or imprisonment.